Eth3mind/connected-health/README.md

 ## Features

-* Manage active prescriptions
+* Managing active prescriptions

-* See latest updated documents
+* Viewing latest updated documents

-* See upcoming visits
+* Viewing upcoming visits

-* Manage documents automatically downloaded from National Health File (FSE)
+* Managing documents automatically downloaded from National Health File (FSE)

-* Check the availability of prescribed medicines around you
+* Checking the availability of prescribed medicines around you

-* Check examination results as soon as they are available
+* Checking examination results as soon as they are available

-* Manage reservations based on your prescriptions
+* Managing reservations based on your prescriptions

-* Upcoming reservation reminder
+* Getting upcoming reservation reminders

 * Medical examinations’ history